Clay girls top New Boston - Portsmouth Daily Times

 A three by NB senior Dylan O’Rourke with 7:35 to play in the fourth quarter tied the game at 34-all and from there, Clay closed strong.

-A bucket with 7:23 left in the fourth by freshman Sophia Craft gave Clay a 36-34 lead, one they wouldn’t look back from.
+A bucket with 7:23 left in the fourth by freshman Sophia Craft gave Clay a 36-34 lead, one it wouldn’t look back from.

 New Boston cut the Clay lead to two points at 47-45 with a bucket by Cassie Williams with 1:45 remaining.

-Clay senior Maggie Swayne answered, sinking one of her two three pointers in the fourth quarter with 1:00 left to put her Lady Panthers in front 50-45.
+Clay senior Maggie Swayne answered, sinking one of her two three-pointers in the fourth quarter with a minute left to put her Lady Panthers in front 50-45.

 “Maggie’s big time.
 She does a lot for us, we depend on her for a lot of what we do,” Emnett said.
 “I’d say she’s one of the best players in the SOC I right now.”